|

 they’re also celebrities.

-So, we guess that we agree with
+I guess I agree with

 the Conservatives when they